Airbnb exec to step down ahead of expected IPO

 "She will be gone to college in less than a year.
 Her younger sibling is fourteen.
 This will happen again in three years.
 I want those years.
 I want to be there when the dragonfly lands on her cheek and doesn’t fly away.
 That is the urgency I feel now when I wake up in the middle of the night," she added.

-When Johnson officially steps down, she will join the home-sharing start-up's board of directors, CEO and founder Brian Chesky said.
+When Johnson officially steps down, she will join the home-sharing startup's board of directors, CEO and founder Brian Chesky said.

 "Though we intend for her to serve on our board for a long time to come, I have told Belinda that she can return to Airbnb as an executive if she ever wishes to do so," he said in a statement.

-Johnson has effectively served as Chesky's number two for the past eight years (she's been compared to Facebook COO Sheryl Sandberg).
+Johnson has effectively served as Chesky's No. 2 for the past eight years (she's been compared to Facebook COO Sheryl Sandberg).
 She previously served as chief business affairs and legal officer.

 Airbnb, which already has substantial funding, is shaping up to be one of the most anticipated IPOs in 2020.